-To this end, IUM recently met with Andreas Buelow, a 37 year old German IUM MBA alumus, who is now working with Roland Berger as project Manager.
+To this end, IUM recently met with Andreas Buelow, a 37-year-old German IUM MBA alumnus, who is now working with Roland Berger as Project Manager.

 What was your previous education (before your MBA) and professional background before your current job position?

 Prior to coming to IUM, I studied for a Bachelor in Economics and Business Administration from the University of Hohenheim in Germany.
 After graduation, I joined Allianz Group as a Financial Analyst in the Group Planning and Controlling department.

 During my time at Allianz Group, I gradually realized the importance of further substantiating my understanding of business fundamentals, such as finance, strategy, markets, and operations, to make the right business decisions.
 I also felt the need to get out of my comfort zone for a while to pursue a managerial position in the company I was working with.

 Thus, I decided to register for the IUM full-time MBA program.
 The program is hands-on and focuses on the practical aspects of the business rather than remaining purely theoretic and combines soft skill development with hard academic knowledge – often with the help of respectable professionals in the field.

 I also chose the IUM MBA for networking opportunities and as an opportunity to get off the beaten track.
 The university’s Mentorship program does an excellent job of bringing students together with local business people to help them understand how business works.

 Monaco and IUM are a challenge, and a worthwhile one, too!
 I am proud to be part of the MBA Alumni community!